psatler/flutter-state-management/lib/provider_app/README.md

 # [Provider](https://pub.dev/packages/provider)

-- We used two packages for these examples
+- For these examples, we are using two packages
   - ```
     flutter pub add provider
     flutter pub add uuid